-The Bedretto Lab has recently been established in the Swiss Central Alps on the basis of the existing Bedretto Tunnel.
+The BedrettoLab has recently been established in the Swiss Central Alps on the basis of the existing Bedretto Tunnel.
 It serves as an underground geoscience research laboratory and geoengineering test-bed.
-The Bedretto Lab represents a new initiative for conducting meso-scale experiments on the crystalline rock masses and offers opportunities for international collaborations (e.g., site availability and data sharing).
-The Bedretto Lab is now fully operational and its main granitic rock mass volume has been extensively characterized via multi-disciplinary approaches.
+The BedrettoLab represents a new initiative for conducting meso-scale experiments on the crystalline rock masses and offers opportunities for international collaborations (e.g., site availability and data sharing).
+The BedrettoLab is now fully operational, and its main granitic rock mass volume has been extensively characterized via multi-disciplinary approaches.
 Combined geological, geomechanical, hydrogeological and geophysical methods were employed in several hectometer-scale boreholes to probe the in situ conditions and internal structures of the rock volume.
 A scientifically interesting and practically representative rock volume has been identified.

 The characterized rock volume is approximately 100 m by 300 m by 100 m in size, off the southwest sidewall of the Bedretto Tunnel between TM2000-2100.
 The rock overburden there exceeds 1000 m, and the stress environment is dominated by normal and/or strike-slip faulting.
 The rock volume features three distinct units, with the middle fault zone sandwiched by two relatively intact units.
 The major fault zone appears to be a representative feature of the site, as similar structures repeat every several hundreds of meters along the Bedretto Tunnel.
 The fault zones are visible both on extracted cores and borehole imaging tools.
-The lithological variations across the fault zone manifests the complexity and heterogeneity of the rock volume.
+The lithological variations across the fault zone manifest the complexity and heterogeneity of the rock volume.
 Significant variations of the hydrological and mechanical properties at various scales are evident.
 Pronounced stress rotations across the fault zone are observed.
 Compartmentalized hydrostructures have been identified, which seem to be segmented by the major fault zone and branches therein.

 The characterized rock volume encompasses a multitude of complex features, and it approximates the representative scale and heterogeneity typically encountered in subsurface exploration and development of basement rocks.
 The rock volume will be further characterized and densely instrumented with tailored sensors.
-It will allow for in-depth studies of the hydro-seismomechanical response of fractured rock masses.
+It will allow for in-depth studies of the hydro-seismo-mechanical response of fractured rock masses.
 The characterized rock volume will host a series of customized hydraulic stimulation experiments, serving as a test-bed for EGS reservoirs (referred to as the Bedretto Reservoir Project, BRP).
 Another rock volume further down the Bedretto Tunnel will be subsequently characterized and made available, enabling sophisticated fault reactivation experiments to study induced seismicity (referred to as the Bedretto Earthquake Project, BEP).
 These upcoming experiments are full of challenges and opportunities, with the hope to bridge the current knowledge gap and offer new insights.

-Code/Data availability

-- 56 For all data used in this study, it is available through the Bedretto Lab website (http://www.bedrettolab.ethz.ch) under - 57 'Publications' then 'Research Data'.
-Since this data set is of large quantity and interdisciplinary nature, specific data requests - 58 can be made to the corresponding author and the project data manager, Rebecca Hochreutener - (rebecca.hochreutener@erdw.ethz.ch).
+Code and data availability.
+All data used in this study are available through the BedrettoLab website (https://doi.org/10.3929/ethzb-000527856, BedrettoLab Team, 2022) under "Publications" and then "Research Data".
+Since this data set is of large quantity and an interdisciplinary nature, specific data requests can be made to the corresponding author and the project data manager, Rebecca Hochreutener (rebecca.hochreutener@erdw.ethz.ch).